Category: Education

 When most modern people hear the words “Educational Technology,” they think of computers, laptops, tablets, and now generative artificial intelligence.
 But one of the most important technologies that has advanced civilization was the development and refinement of writing tools, inks, and writing surfaces (or substrates).
 The development of written language…

-• The Significance of Distance Learning in Iranian Women’s Higher Education in Post 1979 Islamic Revolution
+• The Significance of Distance Learning in Iranian Women’s Higher Education Post 1979 Islamic Revolution

-The Significance of Distance Learning in Iranian Women’s Higher Education in Post 1979 Islamic Revolution
+The Significance of Distance Learning in Iranian Women’s Higher Education Post 1979 Islamic Revolution

 Early Foundations: Reza Shah and the First Pahlavi Period (1925–1941) Formal education for women in Iran began in 1907 with the establishment of the first primary school for girls.
 Progress accelerated under the first Pahlavi Shah.
 In the era from 1925 to the 1940s, women were not required to veil…